An empirical determination of the Cosmic Shoreline: Methods

 \subsection{The Atmosphere Retention Metric}

-Once established our new ECS, it is worth confronting it with more generalised metrics reported in the literature. \cite{pass2025receding} proposed the concept of and Atmosphere Retention Metrics (ARM), also based on the cumulative instellation that planets suffer and the escape velocity, and described as:
+Once our new EECS has been established, it is worth confronting it with more generalised metrics reported in the literature. \cite{pass2025receding} proposed the concept of and Atmosphere Retention Metrics (ARM), also based on the cumulative XUV instellation that planets suffer and the escape velocity, and described as:

-Where $v_{esc}$ is the escape velocity, $I_{XUV}$ is the cumulative instellation and $ZP$ is an arbitrary zero point, which they chose to be located at the Mars ARM value.
+Where $v_{esc}$ is the escape velocity, $I_{XUV}$ is the cumulative XUV instellation and $ZP$ is an arbitrary zero point, which they chose to be located at the Mars ARM value.

-\cite{pass2025receding} proposed this metric for planets orbiting stars with $\rm M_* \leq 0.35 M_\odot$, and reconstructed their individual cumulative stellar instellation histories, taking into account all the radiation sources that these planets have undertaken during their lifetime.
-Here, we make use of these new metrics in our figures, but change the slope value to 5.9 and taking as our zero point the ARM value of $\mathrm{55~Cnc~e}$, such as:
+\cite{pass2025receding} proposed this metric for planets orbiting stars with $\rm M_* \leq 0.35 M_\odot$, and reconstructed their individual cumulative stellar XUV instellation histories, taking into account all the radiation sources that these planets have undertaken during their lifetime.
+Here, we make use of these new metrics in our figures, but changing the slope value to 5.77 and taking as our zero point the ARM value of the EECS, such as: